The Scandinavian Textile Initiative For Climate Action (STICA)

 The purpose of this program is to help apparel and textile organizations to:

-Develop processes and structures for reporting on and communicating company progress;
+Develop processes and structures for reporting on and communicating company progress.

-Access a platform for collective action and advocacy.
+Engage in collective action and advocacy.

 Company Benefits